Niko-Drossos/Express-Media-Storage/Api-Documentation.md

 ## Query's
 - content: String (uses regex expression),
-- user: Doc id of poster,
+- user: Doc id of pooler,
 - originId: Doc id document that the comment was attached to,
-- startDate: Date with format "5-6-2024". returns posts <b>AFTER</b> this date,
+- startDate: Date with format "5-6-2024". returns pools <b>AFTER</b> this date,
-- endDate: Date with format "5-7-2024". returns posts <b>BEFORE</b> this date.
+- endDate: Date with format "5-7-2024". returns pools <b>BEFORE</b> this date.
 Date is <b>inclusive</b>.

 ### RESPONSE
 **Success:** `200`